Should You Get a Master’s or a PhD in Biotechnology?

 However, some individuals embark on advanced education not to fulfill a specific career objective, but to simply pursue their passion for biotechnology.
 These individuals should think about not only what career opportunities each program might lead to, but which degree will best set them up to meet the current demands of the industry.

-Though there are opportunities for PhD holders to carve out a place for themselves in the industry, Auclair explains that the depth and type of training required at their level don’t as easily translate.
+Though there are opportunities for PhD holders to carve out a place for themselves in the industry, Auclair explains that the depth and type of training required at their level don’t translate as easily.

 If you’re considering a career in biotechnology, an advanced degree provides a perfect opportunity to gain the training and hands-on experience necessary to thrive within this ever-evolving field.